 In accordance with Title IX regulations, the Board of Education of Harford County has adopted Title IX complaint procedures for students, parents/guardians, employees, and other persons.

-1. Reporting.
+Dr. Eric Davis servs as HCPS Title IX Coordinator.

-a.
-Any HCPS employee or member of the Board of 17

-Education who has knowledge of or is on notice of conduct that may constitute sexual harassment or allegations of sexual harassment occurring in the education program or any activity of the school system must report that information immediately.
+- 1. Reporting. - a.
+Any HCPS employee or member of the Board of Education who has knowledge of or is on notice of conduct that may constitute sexual harassment or allegations of sexual harassment occurring in the education program or any activity of the school system must report that information immediately. - b.

-b.
 Any parent or student who believes they are a victim of sexual harassment occurring in the school system's education programs or activities is encouraged to report the matter to the student's administration.